 Render Area The area of the PDF that is to be rendered can be set to one of the PDF page boxes.

-Image dimensions These can be set by resolution and by height an/or width in pixels.
+Image Dimensions These can be set by resolution and by height and/or width in pixels.

 The configurator also contains color management and font folder options.

 Log Selection is an existing Action, but has been improved in PitStop 13.
 This Action allows a message to be generated if something was ‘selected’ or found in a PDF file; it works in conjunction with a ‘Select’ Action and also allows a user-defined message to be used.
 The change in PitStop 13 is that the Action can now generate a message if something is NOT found in the PDF file, so you can now use it to check if required elements are present.

 New Action - Add Bleed (See main item above)

 New Action - Select Page by Gray Surface This is a very specific Action designed to select pages that have a small amount of color, but should be treated and printed as Gray.
 This Action works on the % of color based on area and uses Chroma to define if an object is colored or not.
 Objects with a visual appearance of Black or Gray are treated as Gray.
 As this Action can be affected by the color management preferences a tolerance has been included.